 The Ludlow Massacre was one of deadliest attacks on striking workers in U.S. history.
 Profile by By Howard Zinn with film clip by Deb Ellis and Denis Mueller and song by Woody Guthrie.

-Howard Zinn first learned of the Ludlow Massacre from a song by Woody Guthrie, which Zinn says, “nobody had ever mentioned in any of my history courses, which no textbook of mine had ever mentioned.”
+Howard Zinn first learned of the Ludlow Massacre from a song by Woody Guthrie, which Zinn says, “nobody had ever mentioned in any of my history courses.”
 To help future generations of students learn about Ludlow in their history courses, we offer here an interview with Zinn about the significance of Ludlow and his description of the history from A People’s History of the United States.

 Shortly after Woodrow Wilson took office there began in Colorado one of the most bitter and violent struggles between workers and corporate capital in the history of the country.

 This was the Colorado coal strike that began in September 1913 and culminated in the “Ludlow Massacre” of April 1914.
 Eleven thousand miners in southern Colorado … worked for the Colorado Fuel & Iron Corporation, which was owned by the Rockefeller family.
 Aroused by the murder of one of their organizers, they went on strike against low pay, dangerous conditions, and feudal domination of their lives in towns completely controlled by the mining companies. …

 When the strike began, the miners were immediately evicted from their shacks in the mining towns.
 Aided by the United Mine Workers Union, they set up tents in the nearby hills and carried on the strike, the picketing, from these tent colonies.